-SECTION 1: Board of Directors The Board shall be comprised of the President, Vice President, Secretary , Treasurer and at least five other persons, including the Repeater Trustee, all of whom shall be members in good standing and elected for selected terms at the Club's annual meeting as provided in Article IV and shall serve until their successors are elected.
+SECTION 1: Board of Directors The Board shall be comprised of the President, Vice President, Secretary, Treasurer and at least five but no more than nine other members, including the Repeater Trustee and Public Information Officer, both of whom are de facto Directors, all of whom shall be members in good standing and elected for selected terms at the Club's annual meeting as provided in Article IV and shall serve until their successors are elected.
 General management of the club's affairs shall be entrusted to the Board of Directors.
 If the Board of Directors so elects, committee members may be asked to sit in at Board Meetings as needed.

 SECTION 2: Officers The Club's officers, consisting of the President, Vice President, Secretary, and Treasurer, shall serve in their respective capacities both with regard to the club and its meetings and the Board and its meetings.
 There will be no restriction to limit the number of terms any officer may serve in office.